jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

     caller: "one two three one"~reduce("put", by:"word", initial:.set~new)

-The simplified syntax of arguments list for block (when last positional argument) is still available:
+The syntax for trailing block (when last positional argument) is still available:

     f(a1,a2,n1:v1,n2:v2){...}